Diegodsha/Tic-tac-toe/README.md

 - Run `main` and enjoy the game :)

 ### Description

-    This is a two player game with three columns and three rows.
-A player choose a mark of either "X" or "O".
-A player wins when 3 cells display his mark on a row, column or diagonal.
-The game is tie or draw if both players fail to get their mark display in a row, column or diagonal and the board becomes full.
+    This is a two-player game with three columns and three rows.
+A player chooses a mark of either "X" or "O".
+    A player wins when 3 cells display his mark on a row, column, or diagonal.
+    The game is a tie or a draw if both players fail to get their mark display in a row, column, or diagonal and the board becomes full.

 ### Instructions